lumoscloud-student/student12/README.md

 # student12
+# test
+# gegeiw

-My new repository with C4.
+My new repository with C4
+ik heb wat toegevoegd

 Add another C4
 What the boogie!?